TheKliko/klikos-modloader/readme.md

 This modloader was inspired by [Bloxstrap](https://github.com/pizzaboxer/bloxstrap), an open-source, alternative bootstrapper for Roblox.

-Bloxstrap is what introduced me to Roblox mods, and its community has given awesome feedback in my journey as a Roblox modder.
+Bloxstrap is what introduced me to the Roblox modding community, their discord members have given great feedback on my journey as a Roblox modder.